-- 1. The student must pass the speech and hearing examination as administered by the Speech and Hearing Clinic personnel on the fourth Friday of each quarter.
-In the event that results reveal a deficiency, remediation procedures would be communicated to the student; i.e., speech therapy or referral to a physician. - 2.
-The student is required to submit evidence of a recent physical examination.
+- The student must pass the speech and hearing examination as administered by the Speech and Hearing Clinic personnel on the fourth and eighth Friday of each quarter.
+In the event that results reveal a deficiency, remediation procedures would be communicated to the student; i.e., speech therapy or referral to a physician. - The student is required to submit evidence of a recent physical examination dated within the current year of application.